penalara/engineInputGHCFile/schema-doc/ghc-definitions-freeparttime-properties-indistinctlyfreeparttimes.md

 ## strict

-Strict number of mornings or afternoons off periods.
+Strict number of mornings or afternoons indistinctly off.

 `strict`